These are the people who keep the Goose in flight

 Assistant Chaos Coordinator, Technology Nerd.
 Festival Teardown Volunteer Team Leader

 Recently retired after 31 years in the Charlotte, NC Public School System as a Biology/Environmental Science Teacher and Computer/Data Support Analyst.
 My recent retirement combined with the COVID lockdown forced me to reset my priorities, allowing me to focus on family and close friends rather than the superficial noise I used to worry about.
-No one is promised tomorrow, and realizing this simple yet profound reality has changed how I engage with the world around me; savor every moment, every experience as if it were my last.
 The Wild Goose Festival has fed my soul every year since 2012.

 Jerry Samon He/Him

 My name is Jerry Samon and I am back as the Water Team Lead for Goose.
 This will be my sixth Goose festival and I cannot wait to be around everyone again this year.
 This is one of my favorite vacations of the year as it is a family event for us.
 My wife, daughter and son all come and love the fact we can enjoy the spirit of the Goose and serve others.
 I love watching sports, cooking and collect and trade vintage toys from my youth.

 Co-Lead for the Accessibility (ADA) Team - focusing on WGF being accessible and welcoming